playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 One of the core tenants of components we've used repeatedly in the book is the idea of component inputs, or properties.

-While component inputs are undoubtably useful, it can be challenging to utilize at scale when you need the same set of data across multiple layers of components.
+While component inputs are undoubtedly useful, it can be challenging to use at scale when you need the same set of data across multiple layers of components.

 For example, let's look back at our files app we've been developing throughout the book.